 Overall transport has to emit 40 percent less CO2

-In September 2019, the German government adopted the Climate Protection Programme 2030.
-This set the reduction of emissions of climate-damaging greenhouse gases by 55% by 2030 compared with 1990.
-In the transport sector, the target for carbon dioxide reduction is at least 40%.
-In freight transport, heavy trucks, which also include semitrailer tractors, are responsible for a significant proportion of CO2 emissions.
-Due to the high energy demand of these vehicles, which results from the high mileage and the total weight of up to 40°t and 44°t respectively, there is no competitive solution for electrification so far.
+In September 2019, the German government had adopted the Climate Protection Program 2030, which set a target of reducing emissions of climate-damaging greenhouse gases by 55 percent compared with 1990.
+In the transport sector, the carbon dioxide reduction target is at least 40 percent.
+In freight transport, heavy trucks, which include tractor-trailers, are responsible for a significant proportion of CO2 emissions.
+Due to the high energy requirements of such vehicles, which result from their high mileage and their total weight of up to 40 and 44 tons respectively, no competitive solution for their electrification exists to date.

 - Development of an electric drive train with pantograph

-- Design of a modular system for vehicle conversion
+- Design of a modular kit for vehicle conversion

 - Validation of the results by prototype vehicles